VainF/Torch-Pruning/README.md

 ### 0. How it works

-Dependency in complicated network structures, which forces a group of parameters to be pruned simultaneouly.
+Dependency emerges in complicated network structures, which forces a group of parameters to be pruned simultaneouly.
 This works provides an automatical mechanism to group parameters with inter-depenedency, so that they can be correctly removed for acceleration.
 To be exact, Torch-Pruning will forward your model with a fake input and trace the computation to establish a dependency graph, recording the coupling between all layers.
 When you prune a layer, Torch-pruning will also prune those coupled layers for you by returning a `Group`.
 All pruning indices will be automatically transformed if there are operations like ``torch.split`` or ``torch.cat``.
 We illustrate some dependencies in modern nerual networks as the following:

 |  Dependency           |  Visualization  |  Example   |